YngMiinLoke/SleepAnnotate/README.md

 To calculate various sleep parameters, we will need to mark participant-reported sleep/wake periods in the sleep scoring software to calculate the sleep parameters within the sleep periods.
 To collect sleep/wake timings, our lab instructed participants to fill up their sleep and wake times in a daily diary.
 Apart from the daily diary, we also asked participants to send a text message (Telegram) when they go to bed and when they wake up.
 However, self-reported sleep/wake timings may not be always accurate, and researchers may decide on the sleep-wake periods based on a combination of participant's self-reported timing, Telegram timestamps, or change in activity counts.

 The *SleepAnnotate* reads in csv files of participants' activity counts, sleep-wake diaries, and Telegram messages.
-It then processes the timestamps using lubridates package in R, and plot the sleep/wake timings onto the activity plots using the ggplot2 package:
+It then processes the timestamps using lubridate package in R, and plot the sleep/wake timings onto the activity plots using the ggplot2 package:

 <img width="646" alt="img02" src="https://user-images.githubusercontent.com/99003122/161433876-dd30f604-3344-447b-9f27-d46ea9bedcc2.png">
 In the above image, red markings denote the diary-reported sleep/wake timings, while the orange markings denote the Telegram sleep/wake timestamps.
 The translucent red patch that follows the diary-reported sleep time (red marking on the left) denotes the participant's sleep onset latency.